shavaine/shavaine/README.md

 - **PostgreSQL/SQLite:** Depending on the project's needs, I choose between PostgreSQL for its robustness, scalability, and feature-rich capabilities, or SQLite for lightweight projects or development environments.

 ### Under The Hood:
-HTML - CSS - JavaScript - React.js - Node.js
+.NET - JavaScript - React.js  - HTML - CSS

 ### Notable inclusions:
-C# - Python - Flask - Firebase - MongoDB
+Python - Flask - Prisma - MongoDB - Node.js

 ## My Projects